adityadani/pxdocs/content/key-management/portworx-with-ibm-kp.md

 While deploying Portworx using helm chart on an IKS cluster, by default Portworx is configured to use IBM Key Protect as a secrets provider.
 Follow [these instructions](https://github.com/portworx/helm/blob/master/charts/portworx/README.md) to install the helm chart.

-In an non IKS cluster, set the `secretType` as `ibm-kp` in the helm chart's values.yml configuration file.
+In a non-IKS cluster, set the `secretType` as `ibm-kp` in the helm chart's values.yml configuration file.

 ##### Using Portworx Spec Generator
-When generating the [Portworx Kubernetes spec file](https://install.portworx.com/), select `IBM Key Protect` from the "Secrets type" list.
+When generating the [Portworx Kubernetes spec file](https://install.portworx.com/2.0), select `IBM Key Protect` from the "Secrets type" list.

 #### Existing installation